webrecorder/browsertrix/docs/deploy/remote.md

-# Production: Self-Hosted and Cloud
+# Remote: Self-Hosted and Cloud

-For production and hosted deployments (both on a single machine or in the cloud), the only requirement is to have a designed domain and (strongly recommended, but not required) second domain for signing web archives.
+For remote and hosted deployments (both on a single machine or in the cloud), the only requirement is to have a designed domain and (strongly recommended, but not required) second domain for signing web archives.

 We are also experimenting with [Ansible playbooks](../deploy/ansible) for cloud deployment setups.